content-left-bg.png

 Purpose

-Long-term financial management is everybody’s business.
 It is the product of ongoing and rigorous financial management practices at all organisational levels, combined with strategic actions for both immediate and longer-term improvement.
-Sound long-term financial management helps to provide the financial certainty and flexibility needed for efficient and effective ongoing service delivery and planning.
+Sound long-term financial management helps to provide the certainty and flexibility needed to deliver a quality early childhood sector, a high performing education system and supporting a vibrant arts and cultural sector for Queensland.

 Financial objectives

-Sustainable systems and infrastructure
+Sustainable and effective systems and infrastructure

-Strong resource management
+Effective resource management

 Our principles